Suggestions from all over!

 Outlook.com is the online replacement for Hotmail.
 It’s completely unrelated to Microsoft’s Office Outlook email program.

-Unfortunately, cleanliness or simplicity only goes so far.
-You’re not the only one who finds the displayed contacts and email addresses confusing when you compose a new email.
+Outlook.com attempts to provide a clean, easy-to-use interface, but unfortunately, it only goes so far.
+You’re not the only one who finds the contacts list and email addresses confusing when composing email.

 Let’s look at how it all works.

 Become a Patron of Ask Leo! and go ad-free!